What are FHA Loans?

 - Mobile Home Loans – eLEND offers a specialty FHA mortgage designed to finance mobile and manufactured homes

-- Multi-Unit Property – As long as one unit in the home is used as your primary residence, you can generally use an FHA mortgage to finance a two- to four-unit property
+- Multi-Unit Property – As long as one unit in the home is used as your primary residence, you can generally use an FHA mortgage to finance a two- to four-unit property.
+PLEASE NOTE: WE HAVE TEMPORARILY SUSPENDED FINANCING FOR 3-4 UNIT PROPERTIES UNTIL FURTHER NOTICE.

 - Renovation Loans – eLEND offers a variety of FHA eligible renovation loan programs to finance a property in need of repairs or renovations (Read more about all of our “purchase and renovate” programs.)